NYPL/digarch/transfers/floppy-disk-imaging.md

 Deprecated
 {: .label .label-red }

-* Open Cygwin and enter the following commands:
+* Open Windows subsystem for Linux.
 * Connect to ARCHV Mac.
 ```$ ssh archv```
 * Change to the kryofluxOutput directory.